 Funded by the Arts & Humanities Research Council

-My doctoral research examines the historical development of the expletive það in Icelandic from the earliest texts to the present day.
-I combine empirical corpus linguistic data and quantitative techniques with theoretical analysis, conducted within Lexical Functional Grammar.
+My doctoral research examines the historical development of the expletive það in Icelandic, from the earliest texts to the present day.
+This development is set against the backdrop of Icelandic clause structure, with particular attention to verb-second, information structure and the left periphery.
+The study combines corpus linguistic data and quantitative techniques with theoretical analysis, conducted within Lexical Functional Grammar.

-- Was þar (‘there’) ever available as an expletive in historical Icelandic, and if so, when did it cease to become available by the time of the modern language?
+- Was þar (‘there’) ever available as an expletive in Icelandic, and if so, when did it cease to become available by the present day?